-The BMW M2 is available in four exterior paint finishes: Long Beach Blue metallic, Alpine White, Black Sapphire metallic and Mineral Grey metallic and will be available at authorized BMW dealers starting in spring of 2016.
-Price will be disclosed closer to market launch.
+The BMW M2 is available in four exterior paint finishes: Long Beach Blue metallic, Alpine White, Black Sapphire metallic, and Mineral Grey metallic and will be available at authorized BMW dealers starting in the spring of 2016.
+The price will be disclosed closer to the market launch.

 Frederick J. Goodall is the Editor-in-Chief of Mocha Man Style, media spokesperson, event host, photographer, and a top social media influencer in Houston, TX.
 He likes to write about fashion, cars, travel, and health.